AsafDov/Cornelius_Keyboard/README.md

 Then they realized we dont need to bend our rists together when typing, causing long term injury.
 So they split the keyboards, giving us keyboards like the [ForScience keyboard](https://github.com/diimdeep/awesome-split-keyboards/blob/master/img/ForScience.jpg)
 Then they realized that maybe the want to keep the stagger, but int the more natural **vertical** axis.
 Giving us the [Corne by Foostan](https://github.com/foostan/crkbd).

 Looking at these keybaords one might notice that some keys are missing.
 This is due to the ability to layer keyboards on top of each other (digitally), utilizing keys to transfer between layouts, just as the SHIFT key changes the entire character layout to be capitalized.
 For me the ability to layer layouts was the huge selling point to build one of those.
+So I did.
+I have to admit I have not used tried a new layout, but am leaning towards DVORAK or HALMAK.

+For now, I will showcase my work and recent journey into building my own best producive and ergonomic keyboard -

 ---

+# THE CORNELIUS V1
+### Features
+1. 42 programmable keys
+2. 10 degree tilt between keyboard sides
+3. Utelizes the RP2040 MCU
+4. Has a screen to indicate the corrent layer
+5. Also has a mouse configuration
+6. Utelizes JanLunge's POG for firmware programming
+7. RP2040-zero is swappable quickly if burned.
+No soldering required.

-# Versions I built before the Cornelius V1
+### Versions I built before the Cornelius V1
 After building my first macropad, [posted on my website](https://www.asafslaboratory.com/?p=416) I started building full keyboards.

-### 1. REDOX 2
+#### 1. REDOX 2
 Back in 2022 I found [this youtube video](https://www.youtube.com/watch?v=Cwkf7HFcUkY&list=LL&index=162&t=321s&ab_channel=Shiftux) by Shiftux which ignited my passion for split keyboards.
 Here was the initial result:
 ![IMG_20220803_204759](https://github.com/user-attachments/assets/691f5f37-5480-4b8d-94fc-09781fe83794)

 I took apart an old keybaord birthday present for the switches and put it together.
 After seeing it worked I have decided to pivot to a smaller form factor keybaord, which led me to the my next try

-### 2. REDOX 2.2
+#### 2. REDOX 2.2
 I wanted to make the keeb smaller and encorporate a big scroller wheel next to the thumb so I designed and built this:
 ![20230714_192518-EDIT](https://github.com/user-attachments/assets/22aae594-69f4-4320-affc-abb382b69106)

-### 3. Choco REDOX
+#### 3. Choco REDOX
 Next I wanted a lower profile using Gateron low profile switches, so I designed and built this:
 ![20230825_115939](https://github.com/user-attachments/assets/21c1f35c-0db1-4b83-9eda-88e6c5e54850)